aptech/docs/docs/CR-missex.rst

 ----------------
 .. function:: missex(x, mask)

-    :param x: NxK matrix.
+    :param x:
-    :type x: TODO
+    :type x: NxK matrix

-    :param mask: NxK logical matrix (matrix of 0's and 1's) that serves as a "mask" for x; the 1's in mask correspond to the values in x that are to be converted into missing values.
+    :param mask:
-    :type mask: TODO
+    :type mask: NxK logical matrix (matrix of 0's and 1's) that serves as a "mask" for x; the 1's in mask correspond to the values in x that are to be converted into missing values

     :returns: y (*NxK matrix that equals x*), but with those elements that correspond to the 1's in  e converted to missing.